 STOCKpiling AN EMERGENCY FOOD PANTRY on a budget

-We keep multiple months-worth of emergency food in our pantries, come what may.
+We keep multiple month’s worths of emergency food in our pantries, come what may.
 As such, we have a few key non-perishable food items on hand:

 - Powdered Peanut Butter: Packed with protein and shelf-stable for many years.
 This peanut butter powder is our go-to for smoothies and so much more!

-- Egg Powder: Whether used in desserts, casseroles or quiches, the nutritious value and versatility of eggs is always at your fingertips with this powder.
+- Egg Powder: Whether used in desserts, casseroles, or quiches, the nutritious value and versatility of eggs are always at your fingertips with this powder.
 It’s a powerhouse pantry staple.